The Absolute Coolest Tiny Home Rentals On Airbnb

-Vacations used to be all about luxury.
-The ideal travel scenario was staying in an extravagant hotel, with sprawling grounds and top-notch amenities.
-These days, though, thanks to the rise of homestay sites like Airbnb, many people opt to stay in houses or apartments.
-More and more travelers are even choosing spaces that are much smaller than they're used to, thanks to the tiny home trend.
+Vacations used to be all about luxury and an abundance of space.
+The ideal travel scenario was staying in an extravagant hotel with apartment-sized rooms and top-notch amenities.
+These days, however, thanks to the plethora of options on homestay sites like Airbnb, many people opt to stay in houses or studios that lack the soigné square footage of a palatial hotel.
+In fact, thanks to the tiny home trend, more and more travelers are seeking out accommodations that are much smaller than they’re used to.

-Tiny home getaways allow travelers to experience what its like to live the tiny home lifestyle without committing to it full-time.
-The tiny home vacation cuts out some of the unnecessary things we deal with in day-to-day life so simple relaxation can be the focus.
-If that's the kind of holiday you're interested in, look no further.
-Ahead, we've rounded up the coolest tiny homes available for rent on Airbnb.
+Getaways that come with microscopic lodgings allow travelers to experience what it's like to live the tiny home lifestyle without committing to it full-time.
+A minuscule-house vacation disposes of the unnecessary excess of day-to-day life so that your surroundings — whether they’re urban or completely remote — can be the focus.

+Ahead, we’ve rounded up the coolest tiny homes, trailers, and treehouses available for rent on Airbnb.
 Some pack lots of luxury into a super-small space, while others are stripped down to the very basics.
-Located on beaches, in the woods, and smack dab in the middle of busy cities, each one provides a different kind of travel experience.
-Take a look.
+(Compost toilet, anyone?)
+Located on beaches, in the woods, and smack dab in the middle of busy cities, each one provides the maximum travel experience within a minimum of square footage.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.